 3. Analytical Treatment of Tracking Error and Notes on Optimal Pickup Design.
 Baerwald, H. G., Journal of the Society of Motion Picture Engineers, XXXVII.
 Dec., 1941.

-4. Bauer made two simplifications to the geometry in his article which was written to be a practical piece to educate manufacturers to adopt the work of Baerwald in practical designs.
+4. Bauer made two simplifications to the geometry in his article which was written to be a practical piece to educate manufacturers to adopt the work of Baerwald in their designs.
 One is that, at small angles sin β ≈ β (when β is expressed in radians).
-This was understandable in the days before electronic calculators, but is incomprehensible now; especially because the offset angles are not, in fact, especially small.
-This leads to appreciable errors.
-So, better to take his expression for β to be,
+This was understandable in the days before electronic calculators, but is less comprehensible now.
+In fact, the errors this introduces are quite small - about 1% error for an angle of 23°.
+But, it is better to take his expression for β to be,

 Once again, in the days of slide-rules, this was entirely justified because the errors introduced are quite small: but is less so today.
-Seagrave5, derived a correction factor to Bauer's expression for D such that, a better approximation for overhang (D') is obtained if Bauer's solution (D) is applied to the following equation.
+Seagrave5, derived a correction-factor to Bauer's expression for D such that, a better approximation for overhang (D') is obtained if Bauer's solution (D) is applied to the following equation.
 This correction-factor typically adds about ½mm - 1mm to the overhang measurement.

 5. Minimising Pickup Tracking Error.
 Seagrave, J.D., Audiocraft Magazine, Part 1, Dec.
 1956; Part 2, Jan.
 1957; Part 3, Aug.
 1957.

 6. Because the φ curve is "dished" there are clearly two points at which the chosen offset angle intersects the curve exactly.
 These are termed null-points and these are the two radii at which the cartridge should be aligned so that the axis of the cantilever is exactly parallel with the groove tangent.